Ph.D., Columbia University

 B.A., Stanford University

-Sarah Abramowicz is an assistant professor of law at Wayne State University Law School.
+Sarah Abramowicz is an associate professor of law at Wayne State University Law School.
+She has taught courses on family law, contracts, and law and literature.
 Her scholarship focuses on the history of child custody law and of adoption, and on the place of childhood in the troubled intersection between family law and other areas of law, especially contract law.
-She has taught courses on family law, contracts, and law and literature.
+Her work has appeared in the Fordham Law Review, Yale Journal of Law & the Humanities and University of Colorado Law Review and has been selected for the Harvard/Stanford/Yale Junior Faculty Forum and for the Columbia/Georgetown/UCLA/USC Law & Humanities Junior Scholars Workshop.

-Abramowicz holds a Ph.D. in English literature from Columbia University.
-She received her law degree from Columbia Law School, where she was a Review & Essays Editor of the Columbia Law Review and a Kent Scholar.
-After receiving her J.D., she was awarded a fellowship in the Program on Careers in Law Teaching at Columbia Law School.
+Abramowicz holds a doctorate in English literature from Columbia University.
+She earned her law degree from Columbia Law School, where she was Review & Essays Editor of the Columbia Law Review and a Kent Scholar.
+After earning her law degree, she was awarded a fellowship in the Program on Careers in Law Teaching at Columbia Law School.
 She then served as a law clerk to the Hon.
-Amalya L. Kearse of the United States Court of Appeals for the Second Circuit.
+Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.

 Family Law, Contracts, Adoption in Law and Literature

-Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (forthcoming, Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholar Workshop.
+Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (forthcoming, Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholars Workshop.

 Beyond Family Law, 63 Case W. Res.
 L. Rev. 293 (2012).